 Purdue university supports sustainable transportation alternaves, providing everything from free bus service for the students, faculty and staff, to bike lanes and bicycle repair stations across campus.
 And if you drive your electric vehicle to campus, you'll have a place to charge it.
 Read below to learn more about how Purdue uses CityBus, ZipCar, and charging stations on campus, or click here to learn about biking on Purdue's Campus.

-Purdue University has contracted with CityBus, or the Greater Lafayette Public Transportation Corporation, for Purdue students, faculty, and staff to enjoy unlimited, free access to bus services throughout Lafayette-West Lafayette.
+Purdue University has contracted with CityBus, or the Greater Lafayette Public Transportation Corporation, for Purdue students, faculty, and staff to enjoy unlimited access to bus services throughout Lafayette-West Lafayette.
 The win-win partnership provides the Purdue community with a transportation alternative to private vehicles, which helps reduce congestion, control carbon emissions, and lessen campus parking needs.

 Purdue negotiates the value of the agreement each year funds it from the university's general budget.
 Purdue riders can ride free by simply showing their Purdue photo identification.
 As of 2011, the total number of Purdue riders on Citybus was 3,497,900, which constituted 67% of CityBus’ overall passengers.